aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 ## 2nd step: Get prediction frequencies and scores

 We recommend to use [RStudio](https://posit.co/products/open-source/rstudio) to run the file `visualizator.Rmd`.
-The only thing you need to modify in the file are the following lines:
+The only lines that need to be modified are the following:

 ```
 predictionH5 <- "PATH_TO_crnaDDG.xlsx"